-Hapag-Lloyd in March 2012 formed an alliance in Asia-Europe trade with APL, Hyundai Merchant (011200) Marine, Mitsui O.S.K.
-Lines, Nippon Yusen (9101) Kaisha and Orient Overseas (316) Container Line, called G6.
+Hapag-Lloyd formed an alliance in Asia-Europe trade, called G6, in March 2012.
+The other partners are APL, Hyundai Merchant (011200) Marine, Mitsui O.S.K.
+Lines, Nippon Yusen (9101) Kaisha and Orient Overseas Container Line.
+(316)

 To contact the reporter on this story: Nicholas Brautlecht in Hamburg at firstname.lastname@example.org